COPS-IITBHU/Entangling-Latent-Space-of-Deep-Learning/README.md

 ### **Communities**

 You will be surprised to know that there are people around the world who are humble enough to help you and guide you.
-These people have formed open communities where they take sessions, do paper readings, and invite great researchers to do research projects and collaborations.
-You can literally just joint the **discord server** and interact with so many amazing people.
+These people have formed open communities where they take sessions, do paper readings, and invite great researchers and do research projects and collaborations.
+You can literally just join their **discord server** and interact with so many amazing people.
 There are communities from **Cohere, EleutherAI** and many others.
 I have been a part of them and they are amazing.
 I have met some of our alumns there as well.

 ### **Inter IIT Tech Meet**